 The alternate method to find saved log files of iMessage conversation is using the Command line.
 Run this command on the Finder profile.

 You can even retrieve your messages from the saved chats, which are located in the following path.

 - Step #2: Click on the “Go menu.”

 - Step #3: Next, open “Go to Folder.”

 Step #4: Enter the following path in Go to Folder,

-If you need to use or track old iMessage conversation in future, then you can set default settings for all Messages conversation.
-That automatically saved on Drive if closed.
+If you need to use or track old iMessage conversations in the future, you can set default settings for all Messages conversations.
+That is automatically saved on Drive if closed.

 Probably there are chances that your Mac isn’t allowed to store the iMessage log files because you haven’t enabled that option.
 So take a look and allow Mac to store archives and attachments.

-If you like this post, Share with your friends.
-This is a great tutorial while you lost Messages app on Mac or Corrupted after the update or Whatever reason.
-You can use this backup folder for restore live or ideal conversation for the future use.
+If you like this post, Share it with your friends.
+This is an excellent tutorial if you lost the Messages app on Mac or are Interrupted after the update or for whatever reason.
+You can use this backup folder to restore live or ideal conversations for future use.